 The Foundation Stage Curriculum lays down the Early Learning Goals in the 7 areas of learning - Personal, Social & Emotional Development, Communication & Language, Physical Development, Literacy, Mathematics, Understanding the World and Expressive Arts & Design.

-These areas of learning are planned for and delivered in a structured 'play' environment appropriate for the youngest children.
-The aim of the Foundation Stage Curriculum is to prepare children for the expectations of the National Curriculum when they move into Key Stage 1.
+These areas of learning are planned for and delivered in a structured 'play' environbeen carefully considered and is ambitious.
+We have identified the knowledge and skills we want pupils to learn at each stage of their learning, providing a well-structured and sequential curriculum.